 Rowing a canoe is a wonderful physical activity.
 It’s engaging, it’s competitive, and it’s social!
-Unfortunately, A: not everyone owns a canoe, B: not everyone lives near a river, and C: close-proximity social activities are a no-no right now.
+Unfortunately, A: not everyone owns a canoe, and B: not everyone lives near a river.
 It is in this situation that it’s wonderful to own a rowing machine.
 It’s a great way to get a full-body workout from the comfort of home.
 Some rowing machines even have video games built in!
 But as with real rowing (and most exercises, really), proper form is extremely important.

 Rule number one: proper posture.
 When engaging your arms on the rower, your first instinct may be to hunch your back so you can stretch your arms out, but this is an instinct best ignored.
 Bad rowing posture can put unnecessary strain on your back and make it more difficult for you to breathe properly.
 Keep your back straight and taut and push your shoulders down to keep the pressure off your neck.